5.2.4 Employer obligations for collection from salary or wages

 An employer who refuses access or does not provide reasonable facilities or assistance is guilty of an offence.
 See 6.8.1 for more information on employer offences.

-Employers should not deduct the full specified periodic deduction from a payer's salary or wages if that would leave the employee with less than the 'protected earnings amount' (CSRC Act section 46(4)).
+Employers should not deduct the full specified periodic deduction from an employee's salary or wages if that would leave the employee with less than the 'protected earnings amount' (CSRC Act section 46(4)).

 The protected earnings rate is defined as a weekly rate prescribed by regulation (CSRC Act section 4(1)).
-The weekly rate is prescribed as 75% of the maximum fortnightly basic rate of newstart allowance payable on 1 January each year, to a person who has turned 21 years old and is partnered, with no dependent children (regulation 3).
+The weekly rate is prescribed as 75% of the maximum fortnightly basic rate of JSP payable on 1 January each year, to a person who has turned 21 years of age and is partnered, with no dependent children (CSRC Regs section 9).
 The protected earnings rate is used to calculate the amount of the deductions for salary or wage payments made in each respective calendar year.
 The protected earnings amount for recent years is:

 The amount of salary and wages is the amount payable after the deduction of income tax deductions (CSRC Act section 46(8)).